 Discrete Element Modeling

-DEM (discrete element method) is a numerical technique that models the interaction between individual particles and boundaries to predict bulk solids behavior.
+DEM is a numerical technique that models the interaction between individual particles and boundaries to predict bulk solids behavior.
 This tool can easily model moving boundaries and is used to gain better understanding of particle flow dynamics.
 The knowledge is then applied to design more efficient equipment, thus improving process efficiency and product quality.

 DEM is used to predict: